 Skip to content

-All shipments handled were crucial to fast-tracking the manufacturing of the seawater treatment plant in Indonesia, so it could be transported 7,000 miles to the North Slope in Alaska this summer.
-"With Lynden's array of services, including air freight, ocean freight, brokerage, charters, barging with Alaska Marine Lines and trucking via Lynden Transport, we showed our ability to be a one-stop shop for all the customer's freight forwarding needs," says Elodie Gergov, Director of International Operations.
+The shipments were crucial to fast-tracking the manufacture of the seawater treatment plant in Indonesia so it could be transported to the North Slope of Alaska.
+“Our array of services, including air freight, ocean freight, brokerage, charters, barging with Alaska Marine Lines and trucking via Lynden Transport, allowed us to offer a one-stop shop for all of the customer’s freight forwarding needs,” says Elodie Gergov, Director of International Operations.

 Lynden is hiring!